GeoWizard4645/BlotInator/README.md

 Feel free to use anywhere.

+Note Doc Dimensions may need to be altered after cod edhas been generated.

 Thanks to Aditya Anand's Blotinator which I used as my basis.
 You can find that at: [https://github.com/Pymaster3119/Blot-Drawing-Version-2](url)